dbaines/Usenet-Intranet-PHP-Homepage/README.md

 	* CouchPotato
 	* Headphones
 	* SABnzbd
+	* uTorrent WebUI
+	* Movie Trailers
 * Currently downloading on SABnzbd
+* Currently downloading on uTorrent (requires web ui to be enabled)
-* List of TV Shows that come out today
+* List of TV Shows that come out today from Sickbeard
 * Show Wifi Password
 * Completely customisable to show or hide only the features you want